DAO-CASH/whitepaper/README.md

-# The DAO
+# DAO
 ## A next-generation decentralized organization that coordinates the resources of a community (human and capital) to sustainably deliver value for members.

 **Authors**
 DAO Community & Friends

-Join the discussion on Discord: https://discord.gg/NChJK5N
+Join the discussion on Telegtram: https://t.me/sdaocash

 ---